 A coach is invested in getting you to make whatever changes are best for you.
 They’re there to hold you accountable, to guide you, and to offer an objective perspective without judgment.
 However, they aren’t necessarily teachers, nor are they miracle workers.
 And they won’t take the place of therapists if that’s what you need (which I’ll touch on shortly).

-When you’re looking to make positive changes in your life — whether it’s to instill good habits, reframe your way of thinking, or gain a better understanding of your actions and behaviour (and how they could be hindering you) — a coach can help you get to where you want to be.
+When you’re looking to make positive changes in your life — whether it’s to instil good habits, reframe your way of thinking, or gain a better understanding of your actions and behaviour (and how they could be hindering you) — a coach can help you get to where you want to be.

 The value of 1:1 coaching can be immeasurable.
 Look at people like Eric Schmidt, Steve Jobs, Alexandria Ocasio-Cortez, Serena Williams, and other leaders across all fields who have worked with coaches.